.eu registration changes and Brexit

 - You have an EU or EEA citizenship; or

-EURid is the registry responsible for the day-to-day running of the .eu top-level domain.
-For more details about their Brexit policy, be sure to read their full notice here.
+For more details about EURid’s Brexit policy, be sure to read their full notice here.

-How can I change my domain name to a non .eu domain?
+How do I change the domain name associated with my products to a non .eu domain?

 What happens next?